matheus23/elm-tailwind-modules/README.md

 * Space helpers (e.g. `space-x`)

 ## Future enhancements
+* Add auto prefixer support.
+Adding it now causes duplicate function definitions that I need to determine how to group.
 * Include the normalize CSS stylesheet as part of the package.
 Tailwind assumes you leverage the CSS reset
 * Work with custom Tailwind configuraitons.
 Right now everything is being worked on with a default Tailwind config
 * Extract media query and reuse instead of duplicating `withMediaQuery` raw constructor
-* Extract color palette definitions into exported colors or maybe opaque types
+* Extract color palette definitions into exported values or maybe opaque types